UmSenhorQualquer/d-track/docs/source/index.rst

-.. d-tracker documentation master file, created by sphinx-quickstart on Mon Jan 30 09:40:02 2017.
+.. d-track documentation master file, created by sphinx-quickstart on Mon Jan 30 09:40:02 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.